stevehenty/codeception-playground/README.md

 Codeception Playground
 ======================

-A barebones playround for getting Codeception acceptance tests up and running quickly.
+A barebones playground for getting Codeception acceptance tests up and running quickly.
 Requires Docker.

 Run `bash start.sh` to download codeception and chromedriver and run the tests in the tests/acceptance folder.